oicr-gsi/shesmu/plugin-niassa+pinery/README.md

 are available:

 - `boolean`: treated as a Shesmu boolean and set in the INI file as `true` or `false`
-- `fileSWID`: treated in Shesmu as a string and set in the INI file as the same, but also added to the input file SWID list
 - `integer`: treated in Shesmu and the INI file as an integer
 - `path`: treated in Shesmu as a path and as a string in the INI file
-- `processingSWID`: treated in Shesmu as a string and set in the INI file as the same, but also added to the input processing SWID list
 - `string`: treated as as a string in both Shesmu and the INI file
 - a number: treated as an integer in Shesmu; in the INI, the value provided by the olive is divided by this number.
 Since Shesmu provides convenient suffixes for units of data and time, this allows everything in Shesmu to be done in bytes and seconds and then corrected to the units provided.
 So, if the units in the INI file should be minutes, setting `60` will allow setting the units in second in Shesmu and having that rounded up to the nearest minute in the INI file